openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    superinterface
    class declaration body

-A static qualified name can be used to access a hidden field it is *static*.
-Otherwise, a field access expression with the keyword *super* (see :ref:`Field Access Expressions`) or a cast to a superclass type can be used.
+If a hidden field is *static*, then it can be accessed with a superclass or superinterface qualification.
+Otherwise, a field access expression with the keyword *super* (see :ref:`Field Access Expressions`), or a cast to a superclass type can be used.

 A class inherits all non-*private* fields of the superclass and superinterfaces from its direct superclass and direct superinterfaces if those are not hidden